adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/fileinput/v1/fileinput/README.md

 The following attributes can be added to the same element to provide options:

-A `data-cmp-hook-adaptiveform-fileinput="input"` attribute should be added to the input  so that the JavaScript is able to target it.

-Apply a `data-cmp-is="adaptiveFormFileInput"` and `data-cmp-adaptiveformcontainer-path="/content/forms/af/fileinput-test/jcr:content/guideContainer"` attribute to the wrapper block to enable initialization of the JavaScript component.
+Apply a `data-cmp-is="adaptiveFormFileInput"` and `data-cmp-adaptiveformcontainer-path="${formstructparser.formContainerPath}"` attribute to the wrapper block to enable initialization of the JavaScript component.